 Listed company – director to notify market operator of shareholdings etc.

-Examples of Listed Company – Director to Notify Market Operator of Shareholdings etc.
+Have you been accused of Listed Company – Director to Notify Market Operator of Shareholdings etc.?

 - The director of a company does not tell the market operator that she has interests in securities in a related body corporate.